 Matheus Grillo is interested in observing how new religious movements are born and develop, and in understanding which factors determine the emergence and disappearance of religious movements.
 He expects that through these observations, he will be able to gain insights into human religious behaviour that may apply to his research on Second Temple Judaism, a time of increasing religious diversity.
 He is also interested in rites performed by divine beings within myths and cosmologies.

-In the context of this project, Shane Dussault is interested in the tension between secularism and pluralism, in the way in which public education has been used to assimilate minority cultures, and how minority religions challenge us to reflect on our own assumptions, and how Judaism has managed to survive as a minority religion.
+In the context of this project, Shane Dussault is interested in the tension between secularism and pluralism, in the way in which public education has been used to assimilate minority cultures, and how minority religions challenge us to reflect on our own assumptions.
 He is also interested in radicalism, its recruitment amongst youth, and in particular the religious side of digital communities that bond over conspiracy theories.
-His B.A. is in philosophy (McGill) so he is drawn to conceptual issues at stake.
-He is also interested in more historical issues.
-His thesis looks at how the concept of justice shifts across the Hebrew corpus.
-He is interested in the history and reception of the Book of Job, in particular the way it was received by French philosophers after the Holocaust.
+His B.A. is in philosophy (McGill) and he is preparing a thesis on the Book of Job to examine how the concepts of justice shift over time.

 He is also the designer and adminstrator for this website.